 No need for Lycra

 Many people are put off cycling and cycle tour holidays because they think they will need to wear Lycra padded shorts.
 Comfort is key.
-So if you are cycling longer distances in warm weather, we recommend Lycra padded shorts (wear your baggy shorts over the top if you’re self-conscious) and a wicking sports top.
-A helmet, cycle gloves, Merino wool baselayer, waterproof jacket and trainers or, if you’re pedalling a long way, SPD pedals and shoes.
-Wear what you would typically wear for cycling at home but remember it could be warmer, so it’s a good idea to have a few technical items, such as breathable sports and cycling tops, for extra comfort.
+So if you are cycling longer distances in warm weather, we recommend Lycra padded shorts (wear your baggy shorts over the top if you're self-conscious) and a wicking sports top.
+A helmet, cycle gloves, Merino wool baselayer, waterproof jacket and trainers, or SPD pedals and shoes if you're pedalling a long way.
+Wear what you would typically wear for cycling at home but remember it could be warmer, so it's a good idea to have a few technical items, such as breathable sports and cycling tops, for extra comfort.
 There is no need to wear full cycling gear if you don't feel comfortable doing it.

 What about the bike mechanics?

-It’s a good idea to know how to fix a puncture or change an inner tube.
-In fact, we’d suggest that if you ride a bike anywhere, even to the local shops, you should know how to rescue yourself if you have a puncture.
-It’s also useful to know how to replace a chain link and make minor adjustments to derailleurs and brakes.
-A basic bike maintenance workshop at a local bike shop will teach you all this and more.
+It's a good idea to know how to fix a puncture or change an inner tube.
+In fact, we'd suggest that if you ride a bike anywhere, even to the local shops, you should know how to rescue yourself if you have a puncture.
+It's also helpful to know how to replace a chain link and make minor adjustments to derailleurs and brakes.
+An introductory bike maintenance workshop at a local bike shop will teach you all this and more.
 Or, YouTube is a fantastic resource for learning these simple things.
-Check Evans Cycles guide to fixing a puncture and take it from there.
+Finally, check Evans Cycles guide to fixing a puncture and take it from there.

 Do I take my bike or hire one locally?

 This depends on the type of tour.
-A hire bike on more leisurely cycling holiday will be fit for purpose.
+A hire bike on a more leisurely cycling holiday will be fit for purpose.
 Macs Adventure makes sure all the hire bikes we use are of good quality.
-If you are a keen cyclist or going longer distance, take your own bike.
-You’ll know that it fits well and the extra cost of transporting the bike to the cycling holiday is far outweighed by any discomfort from hiring an unfamiliar bike.
+However, if you are a keen cyclist or going a longer distance, take your own bike.
+You'll know that it fits well, and any discomfort far outweighs the extra cost of transporting the bike to the cycling holiday from hiring an unfamiliar bike.
 If you want to know more about an individual tour you can contact our cycling specialists.

 Can I Book solo?

-Most trips can be booked for a solo cyclist; there are generally no restrictions (apart from paying a single supplement for your room) Cycling solo means that you have complete control over the pace of your trip.
-You can put your foot down or choose to stop wherever you want and as often as you want.
+Most trips can be booked for a solo cyclist; there are generally no restrictions (apart from paying a single supplement for your room).
+Cycling solo means that you have complete control over the pace of your trip.
+You can put your foot down or choose to stop wherever you want and as often as you wish.

 What training should I do?